BasedLabs/NoLabs/README.md

 currently supporting protein workflow components (predicting useful protein properties such as solubility, localisation, gene ontology, folding, etc.), drug discovery components (construct ligands and test binding to target proteins) and small molecules design components (design small molecules given a protein target and check drug-likeness and binding affinity).

-We are working on expanding both and adding a cell and genetic components, and we will appreciate your support and contributions.
+We are working on expanding both and adding cell and genetic components, and we will appreciate your support and contributions.

 Let's accelerate bio research!